saleh88hbg/RPSLS-GAME-MS2/README.md

 I also used Lighthouse to audit the performance of the websites.

-Mobile device: 94% performance
+Mobile device: 95% performance
-Desktop: 85% performance
+Desktop: 100% performance

 ### Unfixed Bugs

-- Still working on img bugs in script code
-- Still working on score limiter when chosen in script code
-- Still working on set up two game modes integration in script code
+  - None

 ## Deployment